cdpadilla42/chrisdpadilla.com/_posts/writingmusic.md

 # Keep a Collection of What you like.

 Likes on Spotify, bookmarks in your web browser, whatever!
-I personally keep a plane text file called `FavoriteMusic.md` where I copy in links, song titles, and notes on what I like about a song.
+I personally keep a plain text file called `FavoriteMusic.md` where I copy in links, song titles, and notes on what I like about a song.

 I have a list for album ideas.
 Some may never happen.
 But on the days where there's simply a blank canvas, both of these lists come in handy.